google/reflectable.dart/reflectable/README.md

 `pub run reflectable:reflectable_builder test/*_test.dart`.

-Note that it is necessary to generate code for the same set of programs every time you run `reflectable_builder` (because the build framework stores data about the code generation in a single database in the directory `.dart_tool`, so you will get complaints about inconsistencies if you switch from generating code for `web/myProgram.dart` to generating code for `web/myOtherProgram.dart`; in that case, delete all files named `*.reflectable.dart`, and the directory `.dart_tool`, and generate code for both programs together).
+Note that it is necessary to generate code for the same set of programs every time you run `reflectable_builder`.
+This is because the build framework stores data about the code generation in a single database in the directory `.dart_tool`, so you will get complaints about inconsistencies if you switch from generating code for `web/myProgram.dart` to generating code for `web/myOtherProgram.dart`.
+In that case, delete all files named `*.reflectable.dart`, and the directory `.dart_tool`.
+Then generate code for all programs together, or at least all those programs that you are currently working on.

 Also note that it is necessary to perform this code generation step if you use reflectable directly *or indirectly* by depending on a package that